digbangbang/LPT-FL/README.md

 Zhiwei, Li and Yiqiu, Li and Binbin, Lin and Zhongming, Jin and Weizhong, Zhang

+## Strength
+1. **Better performance and lower cost**

 ![acc vs cost](assets/lowp.png)

-Our method outperforms other Federated Learning (FL) methods on accuracy and traning & communication cost.
+Our method outperforms other efficient Federated Learning (FL) methods on accuracy and traning & communication cost.

+2. **Compatibility with multiple FL methods**

 ## Introduction
 In this paper, we propose an efficient FL paradigm that significantly reduces the communication and computation costs during training.
 The key features of our approach are: